idevRavn/RPSBattle/README.md

 # RPS Battle

-This is a simple implementation of the classic Rock, Paper, Scissors game in html and javascript.
-Players can play against the computer and make their choices.
+Welcome to the Rock, Paper, Scissors Battle game!
+Compete against the computer and be the first to score 5 points to win the game.
 ![RPS Battle Website Preview](./images/preview.png)

 ## Live Website